damianhakert/damianhakert.github.io/source/handbook/support/onboarding/checklist/index.html.md

 1. [ ] If raising a new issue always provide a relevant label and a link to the relevant ticket in Zendesk
 1. [ ] Add [customer labels](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name%5B%5D=customer) for those issues relevant to our subscribers
 1. [ ] Take a look at the [existing issue templates](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#issue-tracker) to see what is expected
 1. [ ] Raise issues for bugs in a manner that would make the issue easily reproducible.
-A Developer or a contributor may work on your issue
+A Developer or a contributor may work on your issue.
 1. [ ] Schedule a 45 minute call with your trainer where you share your screen with them while you answer tickets on Zendesk, they give you feedback and answer your questions.
 The goal with this call is for your trainer to pass on tactical knowledge about the ticket handling process.
+Repeat this step a few times if that seems useful.

 ### Congratulations.
 You now have your Zendesk Wings!